Customize Object Schema (BOD, JSON, ANY)

 4.1 From the Connection point (DB Connector)

-In the second step, from the available tables, you have to choose which table you want to use to create your custom schema.
+In the Select Items to Register section.
+From the Available Tables and Views section, you have to choose which table you want to use to create your custom schema.
+Move those selections to the Selected Tables and Views section.

-The next step is to rename the table name if you want to give a specific name to the custom schema, plus you can set the primary key of the table as an identifier. keep in mind that we are generating a JSON custom schema and for this reason, during the wizard, you are asked to provide an identifier, variation, timestamp, and delete indicator.
+In the Define Object Details section.
+Rename the table name if you want to give a specific name to the custom schema, plus you can set the primary key of the table as an identifier.
+Keep in mind that we are generating a JSON custom schema and for this reason, during the wizard, you are asked to provide an identifier, variation, timestamp, and delete indicator.

-Now you can check your choices and you are ready to generate the new custom object schema by clicking the Generate Metadata button at the right bottom.
+In the Review Object section you can check your choices.
+You are ready to generate the new custom object schema by clicking the Generate Metadata button at the bottom right.

-The last step is the summary where you can see the result of the operation.
+In the Summary section you can see the result of the operation.

 4.2 From Sample Data

-Go To the data catalog and click the (+) button and select the option Generate from Sample Data.
+Go To the Data Catalog -> Object Schemas and click the (+) button and select the option Generate from Sample Data.

-At this stage, you have 2 options, Generate from sample data (default), or Build manually.
+You have 2 options, Generate from sample data (default), or Build manually.
 Let’s continue with the default option.
-Now you have to drag and drop or select and upload a file that contains the structure for the new schema.
+You have to drag and drop or select and upload a file that contains the structure for the new schema.
 Based on the file extension you provide, the system understands if you want to create a custom BOD or a custom JSON schema.

-Let’s create now a custom schema manually.
-Go to Object Schemas below Data Catalog, click the (+) button and select Generate from Sample Data
+Let’s now create a custom schema manually.
+Go to Data Catalog -> Object Schemas, click the (+) button and select Generate from Sample Data.

-From here give a name to the custom Object, type a title and description (optional), select the Object type, and click NEXT
+Supply a Object Name for the Custom Object, a Title and Description (optional), select the Object Type, and click Next.

-As you have selected type BOD, on the next page you have to provide the properties definition to define a BOD in XML format, so for each property, give a name and select the property type and the data type plus other configurations and click NEXT.
+As we have selected type BOD, on the next page you have to provide the properties definition to define a BOD in XML format, so for each property, give a name and select the property type and the data type plus other configurations and click Next.

-From the Additional Metadata steps, select the Identifier Path and the supported Verbs of the BOD and click NEXT.
+From the Additional Metadata steps, select the Identifier Path and the Supported Verbs of the BOD.
+Click Next.

 Downloads